Promote the Profession

 The PREPaRE curriculum was developed as part of NASP's decade-long leadership in providing evidence-based resources and consultation related to school crisis prevention and response.
 PREPaRE training is ideal for schools committed to improving and strengthening their school safety and crisis management plans and emergency response.

 NASP members are entitled to 50 brochures free of charge per year.
-For these and additional bulk order requests, please e-mail Lauren Blackwell with the title(s), desired quantity, and shipping information.
+For these and additional bulk order requests, please e-mail Loraine Tibbs with the title(s), desired quantity, and shipping information.
 Please note that requests are subject to availability.

 To order free single copies of NASP brochures, visit the NASP store.

-This year, November 9–13, encourage your school to take part in School Psychology Awareness Week to Connect the Dots and THRIVE!
+This year, November 13–17, encourage your school to take part in School Psychology Awareness Week, and engage with the Power Up!
+Be a Positive Charge theme.

 Communication Strategies & Resources